 With free access to on-demand music, Spotify takes this category every time.

-While Spotify may offer better choices for free-loaders, Pandora’s $5/month tier is a killer option for those who want to rock out to quality tunes, but don’t have the scratch to shell out the full $10 per month (though we find it hard to believe that’s a burden for most folks).
-If you want to go ad-free with Spotify, you’ll have to go all in, which gives Pandora the win.
+While Spotify may offer better choices for freeloaders, Pandora’s $5 per month tier is a killer option for those who want to rock out to quality tunes, but don’t have the scratch to shell out the full $10 per month (though we find it hard to believe that’s a burden for most folks).
+Both services offer $15 per month family plans, which is the best option for a group.
+That said, if you want to go ad-free with Spotify, you’ll to pay at least $10 per month, which gives Pandora the win.

 Spotify also offers three apps — web, desktop, and mobile for Android or iOS — and they all feature an incredibly polished user interface.
 The desktop version functions like iTunes (but less cluttered), meaning most people should find navigating it straightforward and intuitive.
 Searching for music via the program’s search bar produces Google-like results, auto-generating artists, songs, or albums as you type.
 On both the mobile and desktop versions, the left item bar offers easy-to-access links to saved playlists, local files, downloaded songs, and Spotify Radio stations.
 When using the Browse feature, users have access to newly released music, daily curated music news, and a discovery tab that recommends new artists and songs based on a user’s listening history.
 There’s no denying that Spotify offers users a more well-rounded user experience, and its solid platform and slick interface make it an even more attractive option.
 Pandora’s no slouch, but Spotify reigns supreme here.